mania087/HAR-Federated-Transfer-Learning-in-Pytorch/README.md

 # HAR Federated Transfer Learning in PyTorch [![arXiv](https://img.shields.io/badge/arXiv-1907.05629-f9f107.svg)](https://arxiv.org/abs/1907.09173)

-This is an unofficial implementation of Federated Transfer Learning using UCI Smarthphone dataset You can download the dataset at [here](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones)
+This is an unofficial implementation of Federated Transfer Learning using UCI Smarthphone dataset from FedHealth [paper](https://arxiv.org/abs/1907.09173)
+You can download the dataset at [here](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones)

 ## Setup